cortex-lab/phy/design/merge-propositions.md

 On `G`, phy calls the ordinary merge implementation.
 Only after that call succeeds does it record the proposition as accepted, including the actual ordered merge IDs and result cluster ID.
 A changed workspace produces the derived `accepted_modified` status.
+Successful proposition commits close Merge View and reveal the merged unit in Cluster View for quality assignment.
+The curator explicitly opens another pending proposition with `Alt+Down` or `Alt+Up`.
-Successful proposition commits then open the next pending proposition using the visible table order captured immediately before the merge.
-A manual merge and a failed merge do not advance proposition review; failure leaves the workspace and review state unchanged.
+A failed merge leaves the workspace and review state unchanged.

 Reject creates a review-history entry and advances as described above.
 Reset review is explicit and undoable.
-Undo and redo restore the exact before/after proposition workspaces, including any automatically opened next proposition.
+Undo and redo restore the exact before/after proposition workspaces.

 ## 5. Overlap, stale IDs, and clustering changes